Ingrown Toenail Specialist

 Treatment of an ingrown toenail depends on the severity of your symptoms and health history.
 Following an exam, the team might recommend:

-Partial removing a small part of the nail
+Partially removing a small part of the nail without anesthesia

-If the ingrown toenail is severe and the area is very tender, and there may or may not be an infection present, the team might recommend partially removing the nail.
+If the ingrown toenail is severe and the area is very tender, and there may or may not be an infection present, the team might recommend partially or totally removing the nail.
 The team administers a local anesthetic to numb your toe and carefully removes the ingrown portion of the nail.
+This is not a permanent procedure and the portion of nail removed will grow back.

-Permanent removal of part or all of the nail
+Permanently removing some or all of the nail (matrixectomy)

 If the same toe regularly experiences ingrown nails, the team might recommend a definitive solution like a permanent partial or total nail removal.
-They administer a local anesthetic to numb your toe and use a medical-grade solution to remove your nail entirely.
+They administer a local anesthetic to numb your toe and use a medical-grade solution to remove your some or all of your nail entirely.